Several Hospitalized after Cattle Truck Runs Burley Light - NewsBreak

 Several Hospitalized after Cattle Truck Runs Burley Light

-BURLEY, Idaho (KLIX)-Cassia County authorities say multiple people were sent to the hospital Wednesday when a cattle truck hit...983thesnake.com
+BURLEY, Idaho (KLIX)-Cassia County authorities say multiple people were sent to the hospital Wednesday when a cattle truck hit...kezj.com

-BURLEY, Idaho (KLIX)-Cassia County authorities say multiple people were sent to the hospital Wednesday when a cattle truck hit...983thesnake.com
+BURLEY, Idaho (KLIX)-Cassia County authorities say multiple people were sent to the hospital Wednesday when a cattle truck hit...kezj.com

 Comments / 0